 The Exorcist – (Christopher Franchi)

-The Exorcist is a movie that tends to inspire artists to create subtle and dark posters with minimal content, but Christopher has taken his design in a more traditional direction and it works brilliantly!
-All the important characters are present, the arrangement of the individual illustrations is pleasing to the eye, and the whole thing comes together in an epic and professional way.
+The Exorcist is a movie that tends to inspire artists to create subtle and dark posters with minimal content, but Christopher has taken his design in a more traditional direction, and it looks amazing!
+All the important characters are present, and the layout is very pleasing to the eye.
 It has a Struzan vibe, and that’s always a good thing!

 “The Sow Is Mine” – (Florey)

-We finish for today with this dark and stylish masterpiece by Florey, who hides Regan in sinister shadows as the statue of Pazuzu watches over the bed she is strapped to.
-Creepy, intense and dripping with atmosphere… this is the kind of art I personally love and always find myself drawn towards.
+We finish for today with this dark and stylish illustration by Florey, who hides Regan in sinister shadows as the statue of Pazuzu watches over the bed she is strapped to.
+Creepy, intense and dripping with atmosphere, this is the kind of art I personally love and always find myself drawn toward.

 For further information on any of the posters you have seen here today or the artists who created them you are only a Google search away.